 Institution of Engineering & Technology

 Hence, this blog helped you explore the major PhD scholarships in the UK for Indian students.
 Confused about finding the right scholarship for your chosen course?
 Our Leverage Edu experts are here to help you select the best scholarship and funding options available to finance your dream of pursuing a PhD abroad!
-Sign up for a free career counselling session with us today!
+Call us immediately at 1800 57 2000 for a free 30-minute counselling session.